• Skip to primary navigation

 1. While the rolls are rising, make the orange glaze.
 Place the confectioner’s sugar in a small mixing bowl.
 Add the zest from one orange.

-2. Juice the orange and reserve the juice.
+2. Then juice the orange and reserve the juice.

 Print